 Sutherland has won several awards for his work on "24," including an Emmy in 2006, a Golden Globe in 2002, Screen Actors Guild Awards in 2004 and 2006, and Gold Derby Awards in 2004 and 2005.
 Kiefer received a star on the Canada Walk of Fame in 2005 and the Hollywood Walk of Fame in 2008.
 He was awarded the Hasty Pudding Man of the Year award in 2013, and the Zurich Film Festival gave him a Lifetime Achievement Award in 2015.

-In 2002, Kiefer bought a converted Silver Lake ironworks foundry for $700,000; the building is 14,400 square feet, and Sutherland turned the downstairs area into a recording studio and co-founded a record label called IronWorks Music.
-He sold the home for $3 million in 2009, and he unloaded his New York City townhouse for $17.5 million in 2012; he paid $8.2 million for the 4,830 square foot home in 2008.
-Kiefer also sold his Santa Ynez Valley ranch for $3.6 million in 2000.
+In 2002, Kiefer bought a converted Silver Lake ironworks foundry for $700,000.
+The building is 14,400 square feet and Sutherland turned the downstairs area into a recording studio where he established a record label called IronWorks Music.
+He sold the home for $3 million in 2009.

 In 2008 Kiefer paid $8.2 million for a 4,830 square foot New York City townhouse.
 He sold this home in 2012 for $17.5 million